-How current driver habits are shaping the future of transportation
+How current driving behavior is shaping the future of transportation

 Our biggest takeaways from “IGNITION: Transportation — Shifting Gears, Innovation Ahead,” sponsored by Arity and Business Insider.